acanimal/clyde-simple-access-log/README.md

 ## Notes:

-* As a postfilter it is only invoked for success responses.
+* Note if you configure as a postfilter it is only invoked for success responses.

 # License